cstkennedy/review-examples/Review-09/README.md

-This Review Session served as our Operator Overloading Discussion.
+This Review served as our Operator Overloading Discussion.
 I discussed 7 examples.
 Examples 1 through 5 demonstrated the

   - Logical Equivalence Operator, `operator==`